coder-shahezad/Evolent-Contact-App/README.md

 ## ⚙ Installation

-> To proceed with smooth installation you should have Node 8+ version installed in your system
+> To proceed with smooth installation you should have Node Latest ( 14+ ) version installed in your system

 > Also, to serve this app in your local please install Angular CLI as this project was generated with [Angular CLI](https://github.com/angular/angular-cli)